The cause of Takayasu arteritis is unknown.

 Sometimes the disorder begins with fever, muscle and joint aches, loss of appetite, weight loss, and night sweats.
 But usually, symptoms occur when an artery narrows, reducing blood flow to part of the body, as in the following:

 Arms or legs: The arms ache and tire easily when repetitive arm movements are done or the arms are elevated for a long period of time.
-When walking, people may feel pain, usually in the calves—a symptom called claudication Symptoms Occlusive peripheral arterial disease is blockage or narrowing of an artery in the legs (or rarely the arms), usually due to atherosclerosis and resulting in decreased blood flow.
-Symptoms depend... read more .
+When walking, people may feel pain, usually in the calves—a symptom called claudication Symptoms .
 The pulse and blood pressure may be decreased in one or both arms or legs.

 Head: People may feel dizzy or faint, have headaches, or have problems with vision.
 Less often, a stroke results.

 Kidneys: The kidneys may malfunction because the arteries that supply blood to the kidneys become narrowed.
 This narrowing can result in high blood pressure.
-High blood pressure High Blood Pressure read more increases the risk of kidney failure Kidney Failure read more , strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and heart attacks Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more .
+High blood pressure High Blood Pressure increases the risk of kidney failure Kidney Failure , strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , and heart attacks Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more .

 Some people do not have any symptoms.
 In other people, the disorder progresses, causing serious complications such as strokes, heart failure, heart attacks, kidney failure, and aneurysms.